DeanSherwin/trello_on_point/README.md

-# trello_powerup
+# *Trello*:tm: On Point :point_up:
-A Chrome extensions to add some powerup functionality and my own custom features to trello for free
+A Google Chrome extension for measuring Trello cards' complexity/difficulty on a point score basis.